 - Cardiac arrest

-Arnica Interacts with anticoagulants; hence, avoid concomitant use.
+Arnica interacts with anticoagulants; hence, avoid concomitant use.

 NB: Avoid use in pregnancy due to reported uterine stimulation.